davehermann/dohcp/Readme.md

 ## Configuration
 See [Configuration](./Configuration.md) for a detailed review of the configuration options.

-`dohcp init` will walk through the creation of a `configuration.json` file in the application root
+`dohcp init` will walk through the creation of a **configuration.json** file in the application root

+### Firewall Requirements
-*NOTE: DNS-over-HTTPS as implemented by Cloudflare (and Google) requires resolution of the DoH service provider's domain name via DNS.
-Your firewall will need to forward DNS packets as a result.*
+DNS-over-HTTPS as implemented by Cloudflare (and Google) requires resolution of the DoH service provider's domain name via DNS.
+Your firewall will need to forward DNS packets as a result.

 ### Additional Linux Requirement
 By default, Linux kernels don't allow non-root users to bind to ports below 1024.